 In almost every business, there’s one person with an almost mythical reputation for resolving Excel obstacles, formula fiascos, and pivot-table pitfalls.
 If you don’t yet have a data team, don’t panic – you have the makings of one with your spreadsheet superstar.

 By developing your existing employees through a Data apprenticeship, you can introduce industry-standard skills and techniques for handing data into your organisation, whilst unlocking the potential of an under-utilised member of your team.

 5. Keep on the Right Side of Data Protection Legislation

 Wherever you are gathering, storing, and processing data, there is the risk of data breach and misuse.
 While every business must have a named and trained Data Protection Officer responsible for ensuring compliance with current legislation, it can also be beneficial to ensure those who are working with your data on a day-to-day basis have an up-to-date understanding of data protection.

-Both our Level 3 Data Technician and Level 4 Data Analyst qualifications include training in the legal, ethical, and regulatory frameworks for data handling.
+Both our Level 3 Junior Data Analyst and Level 4 Data Analyst qualifications include training in the legal, ethical, and regulatory frameworks for data handling.
 Learners are also encouraged to place data security at the heart of their activities, implementing the principles of privacy by design within their databases and analysis projects.